scala/scala3/docs/docs/reference/symmetric-meta-programming.md

                              Es |- ~t: T

-                           Es ' () |- t: T
+                           Es ’ () |- t: T
                            ----------------
-                           Es |- 't: expr T
+                           Es |- ’t: expr T

 ## Going Further

 The presented meta-programming framework is so far quite restrictive in that it does not allow for the inspection of quoted expressions and types.
-It's possible to work around this by providing all necessary information as normal, unquoted inline parameters.
+It’s possible to work around this by providing all necessary information as normal, unquoted inline parameters.
 But we would gain more flexibility by allowing for the inspection of quoted code with pattern matching.
 This opens new possibilities.
 For instance, here is a